Golf tips and expert instruction, golf club reviews and the latest golf equipment.

-Almost all of the top players now employ a sports psychologist to help them find the right frame of mind before a game, and to give them methods to stay in that, “happy place,” for the duration of their round.
+Almost all of the top players now employ a sports psychologist, like Dr Bob Rotella, to help them find the right frame of mind before a game, and to give them methods to stay in that, “happy place,” for the duration of their round.

 Most of us mere mortals can’t afford such a luxury as a dedicated golfing mind-doctor, but there are some key psychological pointers that can help the average amateur to stay mentally tough on the golf course.
 Below are a few of the best, they might seem obvious, but ask yourself whether you actually employ these simple mental strategies before and during a round.
 If not, perhaps you should: